wiklundm/arcticsleddogclub/README.md

 *The Courses page tells the user when, where, the price and content of the next course.
 *There are additional information good to know when visiting and joining the club.
+*There is a link on the Courses page, that when clicked, sends the user to the contact form on the About us page.
+The link has the namn Contact Us.
 *There are an inspirational youtube-video that combines audio and video to inform about the sport.

 #### ABOUT US Page